IS303-Steffen/p01-pokemon-battle/Rubric.md

 7. #### Pokémon printed out and user can select 2 Pokémon
     - 8 points
         - -4 if you can't select 2 pokemon using an inputted number
-        - -3 if it doesn't print out by like the example
+        - -3 if it doesn't print out like the example (the formatting doesn't need to be exact though)
 8. #### Pokémon class: display_choices
     - 10 points
         - -5 if it doesn't print each move's get_info and a number 1 or 2